- What is a Web service?

 - principalIDNS - the principalID namespace

-- insitutionID(s) - one or more OCLC number assigned to your institution and its branches
+- insitutionID(s) - one or more OCLC numbers assigned to your institution and its branches

-Go to oclc.org and select "Create an Account" from the top right.
+Go to worldcat.org and select "Create an Account" from the top right.
+Please note that only Sandbox WSKeys, not Production WSKeys, can be requested using a WorldCat.org account.

-Go to oclc.org, select "Sign In" from the top right and use the "forgot password?" link in the pop-up box.
+Go to worldcat.org, select "Sign In" from the top right and use the "forgot password?" link in the pop-up box.
+Please note that only Sandbox WSKeys, not Production WSKeys, can be requested using a WorldCat.org account.

 What is a WSKey?